 Reassure Your Child About the Road Ahead

 One of the hardest things about psoriasis is how unpredictable it is, and that it is a lifelong, chronic disease.
 Flares may happen for no reason.
 Treatments that worked well in the past may stop working.
 And children's perspectives change, too.
 A kid who seemed completely fine with symptoms in the past could become painfully self-conscious once middle school starts.

 Life with a long-term skin disease has ups and downs.
-So reassure your child -- and yourself -- that while there may be some tough days, he'll get better.
-It's not an easy lesson, but you're helping him build a sense of resilience, and he'll benefit from that for the rest of his life.
+So reassure your child -- and yourself -- that while there may be some tough days, they'll get better.
+It's not an easy lesson, but you're helping them build a sense of resilience, and they'll benefit from that for the rest of their life.